silversub/terraform/tutorials/install_redhat_openshift.md

    </tr>
    <tr>
    <td><code>vlan_count</code></td>
-   <td>Enter <code>1</code> to automatically create a new private and public VLAN with your infrastructure, or `0` if you want to use existing VLANs.
+   <td>Enter <code>1</code> to automatically create a new private and public VLAN, or `0` if you want to use existing VLANs.
 To find existing VLANs, run <code>ibmcloud sl vlan list</code>.
 The zone where your existing VLAN routers are provisioned is included in the <strong>primary_router</strong> column of your CLI output. </td>
    <td>1</td>
    </tr>
    <tr>